thynnine/pysic/doc/bondorderparameters class.rst

 closer than some predefined cutoff distance.
 However, in order to make the coordination a continuous and differentiable function, a continuous cutoff has to be applied.
-This is done similarly to the smooth cutoffs used in :class:`~pysic.Potential` by defining a proximity function which is 1 for small separations and 0 for large distances.
+This is done similarly to the smooth cutoffs used in :class:`~pysic.interactions.local.Potential` by defining a proximity function which is 1 for small separations and 0 for large distances.